DamenStar/WebCrawler/Readme.md

 Open a command prompt and change directory to the WebCrawler directory.

-At the top level of the directory, run the commands:
+At the top level of the WebCrawler directory, run the commands:

 dotnet restore
 dotnet build